 I’ve had several jobs through the years.
 With the exception of my current one, I took those positions with the sense that they were only for a season.
 I knew I was there for a time and I needed to invest in the responsibilities God had given me.
 However, I also knew not to get too comfortable either.

 We often think of calling as a static, long-term concept.
 But God puts us in specific places for specific times.
 We don’t have to know our ten-year plans before we get moving.
-Click & Tweet!
 We must only be obedient in taking the next step when he reveals it.

-2. It’s not that same thing as identity.
+2. It’s not the same thing as identity.

 Your calling is a component of your identity, not the other way around.
 American culture is often skewed towards doing over being.
 We focus on career as a central part of who we are.
 One of the first questions we’re asked when meeting someone new is, “What do you do?”

 But what you do for a living isn’t the entirety of who you are.
 It’s an expression of the gifts, passions, and opportunities God has given you.
-If you confuse identity and calling, it becomes easy to lose yourself in paralyzing indecision.
+If you confuse identity and calling, it becomes easy to lose yourself in your job and/or paralyzing indecision.
 Your identity should be centered in the reality of the risen Christ.
 Fall in love with the God who called you, not the calling itself.
-Click & Tweet!

 Calling doesn’t always define your career.
-I serve in our student ministry with a guy who considers his relationships with our 7th grade boys his calling.
+I serve in our student ministry with a guy who considers his calling the relationships with our middle school boys.
 He pours into their lives and wants to see them grow into mature young men.
-He views his job as just the funding mechanism to support his ministry.
+He views his job as the funding mechanism to support his ministry.

 Several years ago, I went through the experience of being fired from my job.
 It was terrifying and humiliating.
 But it was also a great learning experience.
-The Lord challenged my tendency to define myself by my job, my faith in a steady paycheck, and my entire career trajectory.
+God challenged my tendency to define myself by my job, my faith in a steady paycheck, and my entire career trajectory.

 Don’t be scared of messing up.
 You’re human.
 It will happen.
-Click & Tweet!
 When it does, determine to learn from it, grow, and depend on Christ to get through it.

 5. You can’t let it paralyze you.

 I know so many students and teenagers who obsess over this idea of calling.
-They’re scared out of their minds to make the wrong career move, marry the wrong person, or live in the wrong place.
+They’re terrified of making the wrong career move, marrying the wrong person, or living in the wrong place.
 It paralyzes them.
-This is partly why so many millennials are delaying basic steps into adulthood, like moving out of mom and dad’s house.
+This is partly why so many millennials are delaying basic steps into adulthood like moving out of mom and dad’s house.

-But at the end of the day, you still need a job and a place to live.
+At the end of the day, you still need a job and a place to live.
 Whether it’s fulfilling or not, you still have a responsibility to take care of yourself and your family.
 Don’t overthink every life decision – whether to date that guy or girl, which apartment to choose, which graduate school to attend, or which job to take.
 The same God who is sovereign over your calling is also sovereign over your path towards it.
-Click & Tweet!